Human Sacrifices At ‘German Stonehenge’? Dismembered Remains Of 10 Women And Children Found At Pömmelte Site

 Destroyed long ago in what seems to be an intentional, ritualistic act, this prehistoric monument now consists of a series of mounds and ditches, aligned in seven concentric rings and which still bear the marks of ancient wooden posts that stood inside the rings when the henge was first created.

-While we’ve known about the Pömmelte henge for quite some time — it was first spotted shortly after the fall of the Berlin Wall, notes the Smithsonian Magazine — archaeologists have only recently begun to excavate the area and study the Neolithic site in depth.
+While we’ve known about the Pömmelte henge for quite some time — it was first spotted shortly after the fall of the Berlin Wall, notes Smithsonian Magazine — archaeologists have only recently begun to excavate the area and study the Neolithic site in depth.

-Found by aerial photographers near the German town of Pömmelte, located some 85 miles (136 kilometers) southwest of Berlin, the Pömmelte henge was never inhabited, but served as a gathering place for communities of different cultures, reveals a new study published in the journal Antiquity.
+Found by aerial photographers near the German town of Pömmelte, located some 85 miles (136 kilometers) southwest of Berlin, the Pömmelte henge was never inhabited but served as a gathering place for communities of different cultures, reveals a new study published in the journal Antiquity.

 ‘German Stonehenge’